JoelS-76/kickstarter-analysis/README.md

 Since Louise is producing a play, I narrowed the field to look at all theater campaigns, and also all play productions within that category (As opposed to funding for spaces and for musicals). ![image](https://user-images.githubusercontent.com/84299125/121837021-e1781680-cc91-11eb-94c8-d5a10e2dada1.png)![image](https://user-images.githubusercontent.com/84299125/121837086-0bc9d400-cc92-11eb-8287-a25215bb3d29.png).

 ## Challenges
 My own challenges in performing this analysis were mainly limited to the newness of the material and my lack of familiarity with the excel formulas.
 I had some trouble with the COUNTIFS function, which I used for some fairly long formulas.
 It took me some time (and some assistance) to remember how to lock my cell ranges in the formulas.
+Eventually I realized that I was placing the $ before the column position but not the row number.
 This problem cost me quite a bit of time.
 Also, there was so much data it was tempting to run various analyses on far more information than would truly be helpful, simply out of personal curiosity.

 ## Main Analysis
 ### Theater vs Launch